The New Standard: Zero Carbon

 The workshop also provided a valuable opportunity for the GBCs to collaborate on approaches and offer each other insight on how to accelerate development of their ZNC programs.

 “This commitment lays the foundation by creating common guidelines for each of the parties to follow.
-The GBCs are leading an important effort towards meeting the Paris Agreement by setting a unique path to successfully address the climate crisis.”, said Andrew Lee, Program Manager at Architecture 2030.
+The GBCs are leading an important effort towards meeting the Paris Agreement by setting a unique path to successfully address the climate crisis.”

 You can learn more about the workshop in our blog post for the WGBC here.